AwareRO/owndyndns/README.md

 * If you need to uninstall the software inside the repo dir run `./uninstall`

 # ipecho
 Public IP is obtained using a remote http service.
-Implementation here: https://github.com/AwareRO/ipecho
+Implementation is here: https://github.com/AwareRO/ipecho